Morpeth All Saints CE Aided First School Special Educational Needs and Disabilities Policy

 Parents will be involved in decision making

-These are the among the agencies we will draw from:
+These are some of the agencies we may draw from:

 Sometimes with the support provided, children do not make the progress expected.
-At this point, we, with parental support can apply for an AHA (Early Health Assessment) in order to gain a multi- agency perspective on the situation.
-Children with complex and severe needs may be eligible to apply for an EHC (Education Health Care Plan).
+At this point, we, with parental support can apply for an EHA (Early Health Assessment) in order to gain a multi- agency perspective on the situation.
+Children with complex and severe needs may be eligible to apply for an EHCP (Education Health Care Plan).
 This Plan provides specific support and is reviewed annually.

 Roles and Responsibilities